antjacquemin/sololearn/SoloLearn/Deja Vu/readme.md

 ### Input Format
 A string of random letter characters (no numbers or other buttons were pressed).
 ### Output Format
-A string that says 'Deja Vu' if any letter is repeated in the input string, or a string that says 'Unique' if there are no repeats.
+A string that says '**Deja Vu**' if any letter is repeated in the input string, or a string that says '**Unique**' if there are no repeats.
 ### Sample Input
 ```
 aaaaaaaghhhhjkll